shailparmar03/bareMetalShrike-lite/01_bootupBlinky/README.md

 ```bash
 $ arm-none-eabi-objcopy -O binary boot2Blinky_temp.elf boot2Blinky_temp.bin
 ```
-If you check the size of `boot2Blinky_temp.bin` file, you'd see that it is exactly 96 Bytes in size, the size of the `.text` section.
+If you check the size of `boot2Blinky_temp.bin` file, you'd see that it is exactly 108 Bytes in size, the size of the `.text` section.
 Now this is something that should go into the Flash.
 You can also open this file using any [Binary File Viewer](https://hexed.it/) and make sure that its content match with the Disassembly of `.text` section you may find (2nd Column) in the Object Dump.

 However, what happened to placing the `.text` section at the start of the Flash?
 That information seems to have been lost in going from ELF format to binary format.
 This problem is solved by the UF2 file format that is discussed in a later section.

 ### Making the Program Valid
 As discussed previously, if the `BOOTSEL` button is not pressed then the &micro;C will load the first 256 Bytes of Flash into SRAM and start executing it after checking its validity.
-Since the binary generated so far is only 96 Bytes, it can easily be executed if the Pi Pico thinks it is valid.
+Since the binary generated so far is only 108 Bytes, it can easily be executed if the Shrike-lite thinks it is valid.

 To check the validity, the code in `bootrom` computes a CRC32 checksum of the first 252 Bytes and compares it with the last 4 Bytes of the 256 Bytes it has loaded from Flash to SRAM.
 If the computed CRC32 checksum matches with the last 4 Bytes, then the 252 Bytes are assumed to be a valid code and it starts executing from the top.
-Hence the goal in this section is to somehow convert the 96 Bytes binary into a 256 Bytes one and make sure that the last 4 Bytes contain a CRC32 checksum of the first 252 Bytes.
+Hence the goal in this section is to somehow convert the 108 Bytes binary into a 256 Bytes one and make sure that the last 4 Bytes contain a CRC32 checksum of the first 252 Bytes.

 Calculation of CRC32 checksum is a big topic in itself and is not in the scope of this guide.
 To avoid going into too much detail, an open-source CRC calculation library called [CRCpp](https://github.com/d-bahr/CRCpp) is used here.
 Consider the [compCrc32.cpp](./compCrc32.cpp) file.
 You'll see that majority of the code here loads the contents of the binary file into a 252 Bytes long array, which is zero-initialized.
 After that, at line 57, the CRC32 checksum is calculated using the library discussed previously.
 ```C++